 - Reduced judgment.
 For instance, giving large amounts of money to scammers.

 - Social withdrawal.

 Diagnosis, Outlook, & Traditional Treatments for Dementia

 At present, there is no standardized test for dementia.
 Physicians diagnose the different forms based on a physical examination, lab tests, reports of a patient’s issues with day-to-day function, and their medical history.
-Common risk factors such as genetics and age can’t be changed, but exercise and diet could reduce the likelihood of developing dementia.
+Common risk factors such as genetics and age can’t be changed, but modifable risk factors like exercise and diet could reduce the likelihood of developing dementia.

-Alzheimer’s disease following a number of set stages and scores.
+Alzheimer’s disease follows a number of set stages and scores.
 A score of 0 is normal.

 - Mild cognitive impairment – 0.5

 - Severe dementia – 3

 Individuals with the condition will progress through the stages at different speeds and will experience different symptoms.